influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/data_exploration.md

 The [`GROUP BY` clause](#the-group-by-clause) groups results by all tags  (`*`) and into 12-minute intervals.
 The [`ORDER BY time DESC` clause](#order-by-time-desc) returns results in descending timestamp order.
 The [`LIMIT 2` clause](#the-limit-clause) limits the number of points returned to two.
-The `OFFSET 2` clause returns the second two points of the query results.
+The `OFFSET 2` clause excludes the first two averages from the query results.
 The [`SLIMIT 1` clause](#the-slimit-clause) limits the number of series returned to one.

-Without `OFFSET 2`, the query would return the first two points of the query results:
+Without `OFFSET 2`, the query would return the first two averages of the query results:
 ```
 name: h2o_feet
 tags: location=coyote_creek